MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 - Create a branch in the repo.
 - Make a change and push it.
 For example, change the hyperparameter value.
 - Create a pull request.
-- Trigger the GitHub Actions workflow that submits the Azure Machine Learning pipeline by merging the pull request.
+- Trigger a GitHub Actions workflow by creating a pull request.

 > **Tip:**
 > To trigger the workflow, you have to use an event that pushes changes to the main branch.
 Don't use the pull request event because then the workflow is triggered by the creation of the pull request, not by the merge.